MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 The [*parent.hasChildNodes()*](https://developer.mozilla.org/en-US/docs/Web/API/Node/hasChildNodes) method of the *Node* interface returns *true*, if the given *Node* has child nodes, otherwise it returns *false*.

-Also [*childNodes*](https://developer.mozilla.org/en-US/docs/Web/API/Node/childNodes) property of the *Node* gives list of child nodes which appears within the parent node.
+Also, [*childNodes*](https://developer.mozilla.org/en-US/docs/Web/API/Node/childNodes) property of the *Node* gives a list of child nodes that appears within the parent node.

-Here we can see there are three child nodes representing *comments* and *whitespaces*.
+In the output, we get three child nodes representing *comments* and *whitespaces*.

 ```javascript